Cup-Of-JavaScript/JavaScript-Intro-2/students/5/readme.md

 My favorite holiday is christmas.

-My favorite season is winter
+My favorite season is Winter.